giancosta86/JardineroJS-sdk/README.md

 ## Implementing LinguisticPlugin

-- `getId()`: must return a `string` that identifies your plugin in a unique way; an effective strategy could be a reverse-domain notation à la Java, but the choice is yours.
+- `getId()`: must return a string that identifies your plugin in a unique way; an effective strategy could be a reverse-domain notation à la Java, but the choice is yours.
 Please, note that _each plugin has an isolated db_, whose path is

   > $HOME/.jardinero/\<plugin id\>/dictionary.db

+- `getName()`: returns a string displayed in the title of the current browser tab

 - `getSqliteSchema()`: must return **the DDL code** executed _when initializing the db_

-- `createSourceStreams()`: an array containing a **Readable** stream, maybe followed by a sequence of **Transform** streams; the output of the last stream in the sequence will be piped into JardineroJS's [WikiTransform](https://github.com/giancosta86/wiki-transform), used to extract _wiki pages_ from the source streams
+- `createSourceStreams()`: must create an array containing a `Readable` stream, maybe followed by a sequence of `Transform` streams; the output of the last stream in the sequence will be piped into the transforms produced by `createExtractionTransforms()`, described below

+  > The two steps are structurally decoupled for a few reasons - in particular, to simplify testing.

-- `createPageTransforms()`: an array containing one or more **Transform** streams; this chain of transforms receives the _wiki pages_ from JardineroJS and must return _objects that will be serialized to the plugin's SQLite db_
+- `createExtractionTransforms()`: an array containing one or more `Transform` streams; this chain of transforms receives the _source pages_ produced by `createSourceStreams()` and must return _objects that will be serialized to the plugin's SQLite db_

-- `createSqliteWritableBuilder()`: must return a `SqliteWritableBuilder` - provided by the [sqlite-writable](https://github.com/giancosta86/sqlite-writable) library.
+- `createSqliteWritableBuilder()`: must return a `SqliteWritableBuilder` - provided by the [sqlite-writable](https://github.com/giancosta86/sqlite-writable) library, to actually serialize the linguistic terms to db.

   In particular, you'll probably need to call a few methods of the newly-instantiated builder, before returning it:

-  - `.withType<T>`: to _register each type_ that will flow to the db
+  - `.withSafeType<T>` or `withType<T>`: to _register each type_ that will flow into the db

   - `.withMaxObjectsInTransaction()`: setting a value higher than the default might be hyper-effective in terms of _performances_ when storing _remarkable quantities_ of items

 **Please, note**: when implementing `LinguisticPlugin`:

-- every method can return the described type `T`, but `Promise<T>` is equally accepted.
-You can even mix sync- and async-methods.
-The only exception is `getId()`, that must _always_ return `string`
+- most methods actually support not only a `T` return value, but also `Promise<T>` - as you prefer

 - in lieu of an _array_, a method can actually return _just a single item_, with no array notation.
 In both cases, the above sync/async note still applies